 Students wanting to graduate from the Intermediate Course are required to participate in a total of five (5) climbs at the intermediate level.
-Two of those climbs need to be ice climbs, and two need to be intermediate rock climbs.
-Please see Prerequisites and Course Flow for more information on what modules need to be completed before going on Intermediate Climbs.
-It is strongly encouraged that students successfully serve as rope lead on at least one Basic Climb before they participate in Intermediate Climbs.
+Two of those climbs must be ice climbs, and two must be intermediate rock climbs.
+Please see Prerequisites and Course Flow for more information on which modules must be completed prior to participating in Intermediate Climbs.
+It is recommended that students successfully serve as rope lead on at least one Basic Climb before they participate in Intermediate Climbs.